 Making sure you’re in the right fund is just as important to the growth of your KiwiSaver account as making regular contributions.
 You need to choose a fund that suits both your attitude to risk and your investment timeframe.

-The annual Government contribution to your KiwiSaver savings is called the ‘Member Tax Credit’, but it has nothing to do with your tax.
+The annual government contribution to your KiwiSaver savings was previously called the Member Tax Credit.

 How it works

 If you qualify for the government contribution, you’ll receive 50 cents for every dollar you contribute to your KiwiSaver account, up to a maximum government contribution of $521.43.